California : Safety by City

 NATURAL DISASTERS RISK : MEDIUM

 Earthquakes, flooding, planned power outages, wildfires, and extreme heat all add up to a medium risk here.
-While the average day is going to be insanely perfect, there are risks above, below, and alongside you in Venture.
+While the average day is going to be insanely perfect, there are risks above, below, and alongside you in Ventura.

 MUGGING RISK : MEDIUM